sahil-yindii/frontend_dev_challenge/PROBLEM.md

 with no fix at all.

 ### RES-101 · Search shows results for the wrong query

 Type a word quickly in search — for example "sushi", letter by letter.
 Frequently the final results do not match what is in the text box: correct results appear briefly, then get replaced by results for an earlier, shorter query.
-QA reproduces this most attempts.
+Team reproduces this most attempts.
 Users report "search is drunk".

 ### RES-102 · Crash after leaving My orders

 Open **My orders** while there is an order with an upcoming pickup, then navigate back.
 Within a couple of seconds the app crashes in debug builds with `setState() called after dispose()`.
-This is currently our second most frequent crash in production.

 ### RES-103 · Requests pile up the longer you browse

-After opening several deal pages, every tap on "Add to bag" triggers a burst of `GET /deals/:id` requests — one for *each deal viewed earlier in the session*, even for screens that were closed long ago.
+After opening several deal pages, every tap on "Add to bag" triggers a burst of `GET /deals/:id` requests — one for _each deal viewed earlier in the session_, even for screens that were closed long ago.
 The app gets slower and chattier the longer the session.
 Watch the console logs while browsing to see it (every simulated request is logged).

 ### RES-104 · Duplicate deals in the home feed

 Scroll to the bottom of the home feed so the next page starts loading, then quickly pull down to refresh while it is still loading.
 Intermittently the feed ends up with duplicated cards, or more items than the catalog contains.

 ### RES-105 · Home feed is janky and memory keeps climbing

 On mid-range Android devices the home feed drops frames noticeably while scrolling, and memory grows the further you scroll until the OS kills the app.
 DevTools shows the entire feed rebuilding continuously during scroll, and the